azatris/azatris.github.io/_posts/2020-05-16-modes-of-learning.md

 layout: post
 title: Modes of Learning
 belief: maybe
-status: not complete, but perhaps suffient
+status: not complete, but perhaps sufficient
 last_updated: 2020-05-16
 summary: |
     I postulate that there are main two modes of learning - slow and steady stacking of strong information.
 And secondly, piling fast lots of weak data to make good inferences from the whole.